supalarry/api-symfony-v3/README.md

 }
 ```

-Order request body consists of two mandatory parts - shipToAddress (shipping address) and lineItems (products within the order).
+Order request body consists of two mandatory parts - "shipToAddress" (shipping address) and "lineItems" (products within the order). "info" section is optional.

-shipToAddress
+- shipToAddress

-Orders are grouped into international and domestic (US) orders.
+Orders can be either international or domestic (US).

-Domestic order's shipToAddress must include all keys just like in the example, but for international order "state" and "zip" keys are optional.
+Domestic order's "shipToAddress" must include all keys as in the example above, but for international orders "state" and "zip" keys are optional.

-lineItems
+- lineItems

 Each object within lineItems array represents a product within order.